adamscott/pico8-missing-builtins/README.md

 - `unpack`
 - `ipairs`

-## Tested to imitate their counterparts
+### Tested to imitate their counterparts
 Travis-CI is set to test `toolbelt.lua` against `test.lua`, which compares results of this library functions with the built-in ones.
 Well, tests may be incomplete, so do not hesitate to [flag a bug to the issue tracker](https://github.com/adamscott/pico8-missing-builtins/issues) if something goes wrong.

 ## How to use
 Heads up to the [lastest release.](https://github.com/adamscott/pico8-missing-builtins/releases/latest) Then, there's two options:
 * Either you download `toolbelt.lua` then copy the file contents into your `.p8` project file, preferably before the rest of your code; or
 * you load `toolbelt.p8` in pico-8 to test it out first.

+### About this license
+This library is under creative commons license [CC4-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+See [LICENSE.md](LICENSE.md).

+So, if you happen to publish a cart using this library, a shout-out this humble author and a link would be nice.